BruTile/BruTile/README.md

 ###Demo
 Go [here] (http://brutiledemo.appspot.com/) for an online Silverlight demo of BruTile used in Mapsui

-###Compiled as a Portable Class Library (PCL) that targets:
+###Portable Class Library (PCL)
-* .NET for Windows Store apps
+BruTile is a PCL with Profile336 which targets:

 * .Net Framework 4.0.3 and higher
+* Windows 8
+* Windows Phone Silverlight 8
-* Silverlight 5 and higher (upgraded from 4 to 5 necessary for Xamarin support)
+* Silverlight 5
-* Windows Phone 8 and higher (upgraded from 7 to 8 necessary for Xamarin support)
+* Windows Phone 8.1
 * Xamarin.iOS
 * Xamarin.Android